Best Home Electrolysis Machine Review – Top 4 List for [insert_php]echo date(‘M. Y’);[/insert_php] with Buying Guide

 The Blend-Tone was designed for “real users” with a foot switch, programmable auto-timer, current overload protection and all the accessories you’ll need, as well as a comprehensive electrolysis guide with lots of instructions and detailed photos.
 It’s built primarily from plastic (which is why it doesn’t cost the thousands of dollars that professional models do), but the key components are made from stainless steel.
 In truth, many salons use this same machine, which is why (in addition to the price) you won’t see many consumer reviews for the Aavexx online.

 You’ll be using needles, gels, electrode clips and patches when you unleash the Aavexx 600, so don’t expect to pull it out of the box and get to work.
 There’s a stiff learning curve.
-However if you have the desire and dedication for it, the Aavexx delivers the highest-level of performance of all the units the review team looked at, methodically removing hair and killing follicles so the hair won’t regrow.
-If it weren’t for its complexity and price, it would be #1 on our list of the top 4 best home electrolysis machines.
+However, if you have the desire and dedication for it, the Aavexx delivers the micro clips of performance of all the units the review team looked at, methodically removing hair and killing follicles so the hair won’t regrow.
+If it weren’t for its complexity and price, it would be number one on our list of the top four best home electrolysis machines.

 More details on the Aavexx 600 Blend-Tone Transdermal and Conventional Electrolysis Machine:

-3. AVX500 Professional Electrolysis Machine For Permanent Hair Removal
+3. AVX500/600 Professional Electrolysis Machine For Permanent Hair Removal

 The galvanic specifications for the AVX500 are exactly the same as the Aavexx 600, complete with single or multiple modes, foot switch, overload protection and so on.
 They even look nearly identical, which probably shouldn’t be a surprise since this is really the Aavexx without the thermolysis function.
 Performance is just about equal to the dual-mode machine, requiring slow but steady work over time but not requiring the re-treatments you’ll have to do with the Clean and Easy or with thermolysis models.